 It is often thought that Cinco de Mayo is Mexico's Independence Day...it's not.
 Mexico's Independence Day is actually September 16.
 This holiday is actually called the Baker's war to some people.
 Though I don't know the exact correlation between bakeries and war, it's a nicer way of stating that the Mexicans declared war and won against foreign french forces.

 At the time of Mexican independence from Spain, the country was put in a constant turmoil since everyone was fighting about who would rule.
-At this point, the french (who had a presence already there...in bakeries I assume?) decided this was an opportune time.
-They invaded and declared war on the Mexican government and marched onto Mexico city.
+At this point, the french (who had a presence already there...in bakeries I assume?) decided

 The french ended up occupying the city and placed Maximilian I, as Emperor of Mexico on the throne of Mexico.
 Eventually the french were defeated and expelled in 1867.
 Cinco de Mayo celebrates the Mexican army's victory over the French at Puebla ( a region in Mexico) though this has nothing to do with the final expulsion of the french.